How to Get a Great Prenatal Workout At Home in 20 Minutes or Less

 Some great exercises at home include squats, wall or floor pushups, lunges, and bicep curls.

 Is It Safe to Do Sit-Ups in the 2nd Trimester of Pregnancy?

 Yes, as long as the person is comfortable performing them.
-If there is any discomfort or doming of the stomach during the movement, then they should stop immediately.
-However, there are many other effective exercises that can be done to improve your core strength that are not sit-ups.
-Check out this prenatal core exercise post for some ideas.
+If there is any discomfort or doming of the stomach during the movement, they should stop immediately.

 Can I Do Core Exercises While Pregnant?